Best Native Plant Apps for Texas (2026)

 Which app has more plants?

-Pollinator Patch has 700+ Texas native plants in its database.
+Pollinator Patch has 3,900+ native plants nationwide in its database.
 Wild Thumb uses a curated database organized by ecoregion.
 The Lady Bird Johnson Wildflower Center database has over 8,000 species across North America if you need deeper research.

 Which app helps with HOA approval?